General Secretary of the Communist Party of Vietnam

+The general secretary of the Communist Party of Vietnam Central Committee (Tổng Bí thư Ban Chấp hành Trung ương Đảng Cộng sản Việt Nam), simply and informally the party general secretary or just general secretary (Tổng bí thư, TBT), is the contemporary title for the holder of the highest office within the Communist Party of Vietnam (CPV), being in practice the highest position in the politics of Vietnam and is considered one of the four pillars of the country's leadership.
+The general secretaryship used to be the second-highest office within the party when Hồ Chí Minh was the chairman, a post which existed from 1951 to 1969, and since 1969, the general secretary has generally been regarded as the highest leader of Vietnam.
+The general secretary also holds the title of secretary of the Central Military Commission, the leading party organ on military affairs, being the highest political and ideological leader of the People's Army of Vietnam; however, unlike other Communist Parties' leaders, the Vietnamese position rarely assumes a co-official government office or title such as State President at the same time, alongside the consensus-based four pillars slightly lowering the position's supremacy in the Vietnamese political system to its one-party counterparts.
+The current general secretary is Tô Lâm, ranking first in the Politburo.
+The position was once designated the first secretary (Bí thư Thứ nhất) from 1951 to 1976.

 Trần Phú, one of the founding members of the Indochinese Communist Party, was the party's first general secretary.
 A year after being elected, he was sentenced to prison by the French authorities because of anti-French activities.
 He died in prison the same year.
 Trần's de facto successor was Lê Hồng Phong who led the party through the office of General Secretary of the Overseas Executive Committee (OEC).
 The OEC general secretary led the party because the Central Committee had been all but annihilated.
 Hà Huy Tập, the third general secretary, was removed from his post in March 1938, and was arrested by the authorities in May.
-Nguyễn Văn Cừ, the fourth general secretary, was arrested by the authorities in June 1940, and executed by shooting on 25 May 1941.
-He was succeeded by Trường Chinh in May 1941.
+Nguyễn Văn Cừ, the fourth general secretary, was arrested by the authorities in January 1940, and executed by shooting on 28 August 1941.
+He was succeeded by Trường Chinh.
 An article in Nhân Dân on 25 March 1951 described Trường Chinh's role as the "builder and commander" of the revolution, while Hồ Chí Minh was referred to as "the soul of the Vietnamese revolution and the Vietnamese resistance".
-Trường Chinh was demoted as First Secretary in 1956 because of his role in the Land Reform campaign".
-Hồ Chí Minh took over the office of First Secretary, but quickly appointed Lê Duẩn acting First Secretary.
-Duẩn was elected general secretary in 1960, and was the second only to Hồ Chí Minh until the latter's death on 2 September 1969.
+Trường Chinh was demoted as first secretary in 1956 because of his role in the Land Reform campaign".
+Hồ Chí Minh took over the office of first secretary, but quickly appointed Lê Duẩn acting first secretary.
+Lê Duẩn was elected first secretary in 1960 and was second only to Hồ Chí Minh until the latter's death on 2 September 1969.